free-dmo/free-dmo-stm32/README.md

 ### I can't program the board with the Micro USB port, what do I do?

-Unfortunately, you cannot program the bluepill with its Micro USB port.
+Unfortunately, you cannot program the Bluepill with its Micro USB port.
 You will have to use an ST-LINK v2 or a UART adapter.

 ### I've assembled my printer but it won't print because "unknown labels are loaded".

-Double-check your connections between the bluepill and the mainboard.
-You may have a loose connection which is preventing the bluepill and mainboard from connecting to each other.
-If it is still not working, check for solder bridges between the pins.
+Double-check your connections between the Bluepill and the mainboard.
+You may have a loose connection which is preventing the Bluepill and mainboard from communicationg with each other.
+Additionally, check for solder bridges between the pins.

 ### I can't read real RFID tags, I can only emulate them.

-Double-check your connections between the bluepill and the RFID board.
+Double-check your connections between the Bluepill and the RFID board.
 Also, make sure your two resistors are installed properly and their pins aren't touching.

-Note: you should also double-check if you have an [authentic STM32F103 bluepill](https://github.com/keirf/greaseweazle/wiki/STM32-Fakes).
+Note: you should also double-check if you have an [authentic STM32F103 Bluepill](https://github.com/keirf/greaseweazle/wiki/STM32-Fakes).

 ## Technical info